aureliusenterprise/aurelius-atlas-documentation/docs/user-stories.md

 The manager uses Aurelius Atlas to create the new domain, define some of its attributes, and assign a domain owner.

 !!! warning
-    As opposed to the other user stories, this scenario is not available in the online demo environment.
+    As opposed to the other user stories, this scenario is not available in the demo environment.
 To follow along, deploy your own instance of Aurelius Atlas by following the [installation guide](./installation-and-deployment.md).

 #### Manual Entity Creation